Mass Media Sells Righteous Indignation in a Depraved Bid for More Money

 Your blood boils, your pupils dilate, and you feel your cheeks burning red with rage.
-The anger coursing through your body is tilting, righteous, and purposeful.
+The anger coursing through your body is titillating, yet justified, and purposeful.

 What is Righteous Indignation?

-Righteous indignation is a form of anger that we’ve permitted ourselves to experience.
+Righteous indignation is a special type of anger – one that we’ve permitted ourselves to experience.
 Getting mad over spilled milk or things that don’t matter is an affront to common human decency, but righteous anger is justified.

-We’re allowed to be angry when someone insults us.
+We’re allowed to be mad when someone insults us.
 We’re justified in our anger when others assault our deeply held beliefs and way of life.
-It’s okay to get mad when our morals are questioned.
+Our anger is sanctioned when our morals are questioned.

 What Causes Righteous Indignation?

 Our own sense of morality often causes righteous indignation.
-According to The Practical Psych, Clinical Coaching psychologists founded by Dr. Jason Spendelow, those experiencing righteous anger feel the right to be angry based on their morals and beliefs.
+According to The Practical Psych, a clinical coaching resource founded by Dr. Jason Spendelow, those experiencing righteous anger feel the right to be angry based on their morals and beliefs.

-However, he cautions that morality isn’t absolute, as different people and cultures have wide ranges of beliefs about right and wrong.
+However, he cautions that morality isn’t absolute.
+Different people and cultures have wide ranges of beliefs about right and wrong.

 Examples of righteous indignation abound, and they aren’t all bad.
 Righteous indignation can be a powerful motivator, but it can also create an atmosphere of “us” versus “them,” forcing us into teams of those who are angry about one issue versus another.

-He used his righteous indignation about racism to effect policy change and win supporters’ hearts and minds.
+He used his righteous indignation to effect policy change and win supporters’ hearts and minds.
+His efforts changed America for the better, all because he was angry and took action.

 Righteous Indignation Used for Oppression